AMReX-Codes/amrex/CONTRIBUTING.md

 After saving and then exiting the editor, `git log` should show a clean history based on top of `development` branch.
 You can also do `git diff yyy..xxx` to make sure nothing new was dropped.
 If all goes well, you can submit a PR using `xxx` branch.
+Don't worry, if something goes wrong during the rebase, you an always `git rebase --abort` and start over.
 ## Core Developers

 People who make a number of substantive contributions will be named